 - The Default flexible sizes rule appears, along with any other existing flexible sizes rules.

-- To add a rule, click New rule near the top of the page.
+- To add a flexible size rule, click New [syndication type] size setting near the top of the page.

-- The recommended default is to Allow creatives that are smaller than the inventory size (A).
+- The recommended default is to Allow creatives that are smaller than the inventory size.
 When the creative is smaller, we center-align it horizontally and top-align it vertically.
 The empty space in the ad slot is transparent.

-- If you want to only enable creatives that are same size as the slot, select Do not allow creatives that are smaller than the inventory size (B).
+- If you want to only enable creatives that are same size as the slot, select Do not allow creatives that are smaller than the inventory size.
 No further action is necessary to specify ad sizes.

-- If you allowed smaller creatives in step 5, you’ll next be able to specify how small of a creative you’re willing to serve.
+- If you allowed smaller creatives in the previous step, you’ll next be able to specify how small of a creative you’re willing to serve.
 You can either:

-- Use system recommended minimum width and height (C): With the default option, Ad Exchange controls which creative sizes may serve into an ad slot.
+- Use system recommended minimum width and height: With the default option, Ad Exchange controls which creative sizes may serve into an ad slot.
 We recommend publishers use the system-recommended setting to maximize yield.

-- Set custom minimum width and height (D): To choose the smallest creative you’re willing to serve in this ad slot, in terms of a percentage of the inventory width and height, enter the values in the “%” fields (E) or use the sliders (F) to select a percentage.
+- Set custom minimum width and height: To choose the smallest creative you’re willing to serve in this ad slot, in terms of a percentage of the inventory width and height, enter the values in the “%” fields or use the sliders to select a percentage.
 With this option, you can also choose to "Remove space surrounding the creative."

 If it’s a custom inventory size, make sure to set a generous minimum width and height so that enough creative sizes are eligible to be displayed.
 For example, if you’re using a 980x300 ad unit, setting the minimum width to 98% or lower and the minimum height to 83% or lower enables the ad slot to accept standard 970x250 demand.

-The “Preview” section shows examples of the relationship between the inventory sizes you included and the creative sizes that fit based on the range you selected.
+The following images show the relationship between inventory sizes you included and the creative sizes that fit based on the range you selected.
 In this example, the publisher:

-- The preview lists some common creative sizes (1 in the first image below) that will fit in the selected range.
+- There’s a list of common creative sizes (1 in the first image below) that will fit in the selected range.

-- The outer gray box (I) shows the inventory size.
+- The outer gray box (2) shows the inventory size.

-- The box formed by the gray diagonal lines (J) is the minimum allowed creative size based on the selected range.
+- The box formed by the gray diagonal lines (3) is the minimum allowed creative based on the selected range.

-- The white space (L) indicates the area of the ad slot that remains empty when the slot is populated with a smaller creative.
+- The white space (5) indicates the area of the ad slot that remains empty when the slot is populated with a smaller creative.